pranigopu/diver-vs-mermaid/README.md

 Hence, note that if game status is not ongoing, the behaviour tree only allows movement but nothing else, i.e. no handling of artefacts.
 This (along with other events, discussed later) helps establish an effect that informs the player whether he has won or lost.

+### More on diver movement
+Diver movement speed depends on 2 things:

+1. Tile type at his current position
+2. Number of artefacts collected by him

+Check the implementation of the function `Move` in `Agents\Diver.cs`.
+In brief, we have the following:

+- Red coral tiles hinder movement most, having a "sticky" effect
+- Yellow coral tiles hinder movement to some extent, having a "viscous" effect
+- Seaweed tiles hinder movement to a lesser extent
+- Water allows for fastest movement (provided the number of artefacts collected is less enough)
+- The more artefacts collected, the slower the diver becomes
+- Regardless, red coral speed is always the same

 ## Mermaid
 The mermaid is the NCP, so its behaviour tree is more complex.
 Similar to the diver, the mermaid updates its perception using `UpdatePerception` every game tick before traversing its behaviour tree, updating the following information: